AshnahKhalidKhan/Rust-Exercism-97-Problems/README.md

 Ooo okay so this is the Cargo Book (https://doc.rust-lang.org/cargo/index.html) and this looks like pro-programmer stuff so I am immediately closing this right now.

 Rustdoc Book (https://doc.rust-lang.org/rustdoc/command-line-arguments.html) also looks like too pro-programmer stuff.
 Would be cool if I ever made a cargo/crate in Rust one day.
 A legacy.
 Whoa.
 Anyways...

+This is something called the Rustc Book (https://doc.rust-lang.org/rustc/what-is-rustc.html) and it looks pretty useless too.

+Okay whoa, this looks PRETTY useful.
+This is the Rust Compiler Error Index which tells us detailed explanations of compiler errors: https://doc.rust-lang.org/error_codes/error-index.html.
+This is epic.